Warning! There have been changes to the course - please refer to the transition information

 Successful completion of 10 subjects (including 2 double credit subjects).

-This degree has exit awards of the Graduate Certificate in Internet Communications and Graduate Diploma in Internet Communications.
+This degree has exit awards of the Graduate Certificate in Digital and Social Media and Graduate Diploma in Digital and Social Media.